General Information — ข้อมูลทั่วไป

 Preparing Bamboo for Transport and Export (photo albums)

-Bamboo plant maintenance, particularly for mature, pachymorph-rhizome, tall tropical, and subtropical bamboo species whose culms are used in construction
+Bamboo plant maintenance, with a particular focus on mature, pachymorph-rhizome, tall tropical, and subtropical bamboo species, whose culms are used in construction

-Bamboo plant maintenance, particularly for mature, pachymorph-rhizome, tall tropical, and subtropical bamboo species whose culms are used in construction
+Bamboo plant maintenance, with a particular focus on mature, pachymorph-rhizome, tall tropical, and subtropical bamboo species, whose culms are used in construction

 Clear-cut pruning of bamboo clumps with pachymorph rhizomes: 6 examples